-Details of anyone making a nomination (the nominator) will be sent to the Headteacher / Deputy Head and the nominee.
-The Teaching Awards will not pass on details of the nominator to anyone making a general enquiry.
+The Teaching Awards will not pass on details of the submitter to anyone making a general enquiry.
 Any enquiries of this nature will be directed to the Headteacher / Deputy Head at the school at whose discretion this information is disclosed.

-A nominee who has retired or will retire prior to the end of April of the Awards year cannot be nominated for an Award.
-The Teaching Awards Trust cannot accept posthumous nominations or nominations for retired practitioners.
-A nominee cannot nominate themselves for an Award.
-Previous Teaching Award winners are not eligible for re-nomination.
+A nominee who has retired or will retire prior to the end of April of the Awards year cannot be entered for an award.
+The Teaching Awards Trust cannot accept posthumous entries or entries for retired practitioners.
+Previous Teaching Award Silver or Gold winners are not eligible for re-entry.

 Entries are accepted only via the Teaching Awards website www.teachingawards.com.
 Any entries emailed, posted or faxed will not be accepted.
 The Teaching Awards accepts no responsibility for failure to submit entries by the stated deadline or for incomplete entries or those lost due to problems with the internet.
 Proof of completion is not proof of delivery.

 If during the course of the entry and judging period the nominee changes school, both the previous and current school may be required to provide evidence concerning the nominee for judging purposes.

 If during the course of the entry and judging periods, the nominee retires or takes maternity/paternity leave the nominee may be required to return to the school to be observed in the classroom where possible.